AspiringPianist/IAS-Architecture-Python-Simulation/README.md

 This mapping table facilitates the translation process, allowing the assembler to convert assembly code into its machine code representation.

-# Compiler and Memory Initialization {#compiler-and-memory-initialization .unnumbered}
+# Compiler and Memory Initialization {#compiler-and-memory-initialization}

 The compiler, along with the memory initialization, is a crucial step in preparing the IAS computer for code execution.
 The provided Python